indyplanets/appcenter-documentation/user-guide/view-results.md

-# Viewing Results
+# Viewing App Results

-Once apps have completed running successfully, any results generated will be available to view.
+Once an app has finished running successfuly, you can view the results...